This is a post out of the 31 Days of Morning Circles. You can find the main page for this series here.

-Use the words “I like” and follow it by symbols, words, or phrases that help your child build vocabulary within a theme.
+Use the words “I like” and follow them with symbols, words, or phrases that help the learner build vocabulary within a theme.
 I make a point of using images that appear in other parts of our curriculum, such as in song choice cards.
 This way, my son immediately makes connections between the images and words.

-- use beginner phrases such as: “I am _____” (followed by feelings), “I will _____” (followed by ADLs or activities you will do that week), “I saw _____” (followed by photos of things your child saw on an outing) – create a separate folder for each
+- Use beginner phrases such as: “I am _____” (followed by feelings), “I will _____” (followed by ADLs or activities you will do that week), “I saw _____” (followed by photos of things the child saw on an outing)—create a separate folder for each

-How can you include rebus texts in your morning circle?
+How can you include rebus texts in your morning gathering?